 Long Island Sound

 A retreat by the beach is possible with the Long Island Sound, a tidal estuary of the Atlantic Ocean, located about 60 miles away from the center of the Hudson Valley.
-The Sound offers great landscapes and views while strolling by the shore.
+The Sound offers great landscapes and views while you walk around the shore.

 About 90 miles away (2h away) from the center of the Hudson Valley, Scranton is renowned for coal production and mining.
 The T.V series "The Office" 'episodes also mainly took place in Dunder's Mifflin Scranton branch offices.